FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Storm Drain Manual 2021/Chapter 2.rst

    If H ≥ 1.4h, discharge= Q\ :sub:`o`

-Type 3 - Grate (Gutter) Inlet with/without Sag
+*Type 3 - Grate (Gutter) Inlet with/without Sag*

 The following are the input parameters for a Type 3 inlet (Figure 34):

     - Weir coefficient: 2.85 - 3.30 (suggested 3.00 English, 1.6 metric)
     - Grate perimeter (not including curb side)
     - Grate open area
     - Grate sag height (zero for at grade)

-*Note: Orifice flow coefficient = 0.67 (hardcoded) for all cases.*
+.. note:: Orifice flow coefficient = 0.67 (hardcoded) for all cases.

 .. image:: img/Chapter2/Chapte008.jpg

-   **Figure 34.
+*Figure 34.
-   Grate Inlet in a Street (Type 3 Inlet, Johnson and Fred, 1984)**
+Grate Inlet in a Street (Type 3 Inlet, Johnson and Fred, 1984)*

 The smaller of two discharges (weir or orifice) calculated for a grate (gutter) inlet with/without sag is applied for the inlet discharge computation
 (Johnson and Fred, 1984):